 The CSP subgrant is competitive; therefore, high scores from Peer Reviewers can increase an application's likelihood of getting funded.
-CTCSA staff will conduct the final review of applications to ensure that applications comply with all requirements and to ensure that reviewers have awarded priority points wherever applicants are eligible for them, and ensure that no priority points are awarded to applications that do not fulfill the required criteria to be eligible for priority points.

-Only applications meeting the minimum required score of 80 points (70% of the total standard points of 115) will be considered for funding.
+CTCSA staff will conduct the final review of applications to ensure that applications comply with all requirements and will determine the final budget for each subgrant recipient after evaluating whether proposed activities are reasonable, allowable, and necessary.
+Only applications meeting the minimum required scores (70% of total available points) will be considered for funding.
 In instances where there are more successful applications than available funding, the highest scoring applications will be considered for funding.
-There is no guarantee that applying will result in funding, or in a proposal being funded at the requested level.
+There is no guarantee that submitting an application will result in funding, or in a proposal being funded at the requested level.